Best-Rated Portable Heaters

 Ratings Results

-Rewarded with a 4-Star Overall Satisfaction Rating by its customers, Goldair is one of the only brands in this year’s award ratings to earn a top 5-Star rating for Effectiveness.
+Rewarded with a 4-Star Overall Satisfaction Rating by its customers, Goldair earns predominantly 4-Star ratings, plus a top 5-Star rating for Effectiveness.

 Editor’s Notes